raphox/poly-scaffold/docs/app/src/markdowns/backend/laravel.md

 Access the API at [http://localhost:8000/api/posts](http://localhost:8000/api/posts).

 This API could be used as a backend for a frontend application built with a framework like React, Vue, or Angular.

+## Hosting a Next.js application (Static Exports) in a Laravel application

+You don't need to use [https://inertiajs.com/](https://inertiajs.com/).
+You can host a Next.js application (Static Exports) in a Laravel application.

+Another advantage of this approach is that you or your team can work on the frontend and backend separately.
+You don't need learn a new framework like Inertia.js or Livewire.
+Your frontend team can work with React, Vue, or Angular, and your backend team can work with Laravel.

+Check a example using Ruby on Rails [here](docs/backend-ruby-on-rails#hosting-a-nextjs-application-static-exports-in-a-ruby-on-rails-application).

+_In progress..._